jrmash/helm-starter/README.md

-  add          Add one or more starter scaffolds to the local collection list         List all available starter scaffolds in the local collection remove       Remove one or more starter scaffolds from the local collection
+  add          Add one or more starter scaffolds to the local collection list         List all available starter scaffolds in the local collection remove       Remove one or more starter scaffolds from the local collection update       Update one or more starter scaffolds in the local collection

 OPTIONS
   --help, -h        Flag